MalcolmSlaney/QuickSIN_Benchmark/README.md

-Figure 4: The results of logistic regression vs. the QuickSIN counting approximation showing a systematic X dB optimism by the counting approximation.
+Figure 4: The results of logistic regression vs. the QuickSIN counting approximation showing a systematic 1.5dB pessimism by the counting approximation.
 Note: the "latest short" result is not included in this scatter plot because it represents an outlier from the better performing models.